local homepage | institutional homepage | weblog | lars.frers@fu-berlin.de

 Academic interests

-The other main area of interest for me is space, materiality, and the body.
+The other main area of interest for me is space, materiality and the body in movement.
 Originally, this interest comes from my occupation with urban sociology.
 The three authors who woke my interest in concrete stuff as it displays itself in space, materiality and the body are Richard Sennett, Henri Lefèbvre, and Maurice Merleau-Ponty (in biographical order).
 They offer particularly insightful, and often contentious perspectives on space, the body, material objects, social control, and social change.
 With my postdoctoral research project, I also started to engage myself with nature.
 For me, materiality and the social are intertwined in many subtle, intriguing, and politically/socially highly relevant ways.
+The connection to movement originates in all of the new research on mobility – it is the starting ground for my current book project.

 By now, you might be wondering why I put all this stuff online – there are, of course, several reasons: one of the most important is that I want to document at least part of the process that will eventually produce science.
 Doing research, orienting myself in the field, changing directions, getting distracted – all this plays a part in the production of knowledge.
 Usually, these dirty and confusing aspects of doing science are cleaned away before the final product is presented, showing off a nice, pure, and sophisticated work of science.
 Since part of my motivation is to show what role the dirt and grub of everyday life plays in society, I do not think it would be appropriate to ignore the dirtier aspects of doing research.
+This, however, is almost impossible in the tightly restricted world of official, peer-review based publishing, as I had to learn the hard way.
 The other main reason is what I learned at the Max-Planck-Institute for the History of Science: if my research is funded by the public, it should be freely available (and accessible) to the public and not hidden away on some library shelves or only available for money.
-The WWW is a wonderful resource, we should participate in making it even better.
+The internet is a wonderful resource, we should participate in making it even better.
 Engage yourself in similar efforts: support OpenAccess, the Creative Commons, and the Wikipedia project.

 back to contents